 [pebbles of mainly sedimentary rocks with a distinctive white line]

 Geology - The Tralee Bay “wishing stones” are no more than rounded pebbles of mainly sedimentary rocks that have distinctive white lines.
 Those lines are called bands, stripes or veins and are made of mineral quartz or calcite.
-These lines form as result of pressure within the crust, when rock under pressure is fractured the gaps are filled with silica or carbonate rich fluids.
+These lines form as result of pressure within the crust, when the rocks under pressure fractures and the gaps are filled with silica or carbonate rich fluids.
 Once those fluids cool down, minerals quartz and calcite are formed.
 The reddish, pinkish, and greenish colour pebbles are sandstones that builds Slieve Mish Mountains and Kerry Head cliffs.
 The grey and black pebbles are of limestones that are visible as cliffs and hills of Tralee, Fenit and Barrow.

 Pebbles of sandstones, limestone, and red jasper

-Folklore - Browsing the internet, all comes to the legend that says when you find “wishing stone” you should stand by the seashore and make a wish and throw the stone into the ocean.
+Folklore - Many legends say when you find “wishing stone” you should stand by the seashore and make a wish and throw the stone into the ocean.
 If you make a wish for yourself, it will come true, but if you make a wish for someone else, all of your wishes will come true!”.
 Sometimes you might find that to qualify as a true wishing stone, there can be no splits, no out runners, no faint second line on the stone.
 To find one with just a single perfect line is not easy!”

 [sedimentary rock, made of rounded to angular pebbles]

-Geology - Conglomerate is type of the sedimentary rock consisting of rounded to angular fragments of pebbles.
-These fragments and pebbles are called “clasts” that are sink in the “matrix” or “cement” that binds all together.
-On the shore of Tralee Bay conglomerates contain mainly clasts of white quartz and red jasper.
+Geology - Conglomerates are a type of the sedimentary rock consisting of rounded to angular fragments of pebbles.
+These fragments and pebbles are called “clasts” that sit in the “matrix” or “cement” that binds all together.
+On the shore of Tralee Bay, conglomerates contain mainly clasts of white quartz and red jasper.
 Those pebbles once were deposited on beaches or in river channels.
-The rounding of the clasts indicates that they have been transported some distance from the original source (e.g. ricer or glacier) or they might have been exposed to hight energy environment (e.g. on a beach subject to wave action).
+The rounding of the clasts indicates that they have been transported some distance from the original source (e.g. river or glacier) or they might have been exposed to a high energy environment (e.g. on a beach and subject to wave action).

 Conglomerates scattered along Tralee Bay shoreline

-Folklore - Conglomerate stone known as Leac na Naomh (“the stone of the saints” or the “blessed stone” on Caher Island, near Inisturk, of the Mayo coast was used in religious rituals.
-The stone, that now sits on the altar in the ruined church, was used as “cursing stone”, and much feared by the local people.
-In times past people would swear on the stone to prove they had told the truth or in more sinister cases to make curses or cause storms.
+Folklore - The conglomerate stone known as Leac na Naomh (“the stone of the saints” or the “blessed stone”) on Caher Island, near Inisturk, on the Mayo coast was used in religious rituals.
+The stone, that now sits on the altar in the ruined church, was used as “cursing stone”, and was much feared by local people.
+In times past, people would swear on the stone to prove they had told the truth, or in more sinister cases, to make curses or cause storms.

 [igneous rock, composed of several minerals]

-Geology - Granite crystallizes from silica-rich magmas that are miles deep in Earth`s crust and is light-coloured, spackled rock with distinctive gritty appearance.
+Geology - Granite crystallizes from silica-rich magmas that are miles deep in Earth`s crust, and is a light-coloured, spackled rock with a distinctive gritty appearance.
 It is familiar as a mottled pink, white, grey, and black ornamental stone.
-Three main minerals are feldspar, quartz, and mica, which occur as silvery muscovite or dark biotite or both.
-In Ireland granite can be found in Counties: Galway, Donegal, Dublin, Wicklow, and Carlow.
-In Kerry, granite does not occur within the bedrock, however, beautiful, well rounded pebbles vary in sizes can be found scattered along Tralee Bay.
-So, where the granite originated from?
-Well, it was brought here from County Galway during the times of big glaciers.
-My pebbles are small in size, but if you are ever visiting the Maharees, have a closer look at the massive glacial erratic that was left behind melting glacier.
-You can find it next to the road about 150 m west of the road junction on the western side of the bay (near Scraganne Point).
-The boulder is of Murvey Granite of west Galway.
+Three main minerals are feldspar, quartz, and mica, which can occur as silvery muscovite or dark biotite, or both.
+In Ireland granite can be found in counties: Galway, Donegal, Dublin, Wicklow, and Carlow.
+In Kerry, granite does not occur within the bedrock.
+However, beautiful, well rounded pebbles that vary in size can be found scattered along Tralee Bay.
+So, where does this granite originated from?
+Well, it was brought here from County Galway during the last glaciation.
+My pebbles are small in size, but if you are ever visiting the Maharees, have a closer look at the massive glacial erratic that was left behind by a melting glacier.
+You can find it next to the road, about 150 m west of the road junction on the western side of the bay (near Scraganne Point).
+The boulder made is of Murvey Granite from west Galway.

 Archaeology - Round granite boulders from the Mourne and Carlingford areas were used to build the Newgrange passage tomb in County Meath.
 Those boulders are part of the revetment wall above the kerb along the front or south side of the mound.
-Also, large stone basin crafted from a huge lump of granite (1.2 m in diameter) is placed in the chamber.
-Interesting, that the stone basin was place there before the chamber was build.
+Also, a large stone basin crafted from a huge lump of granite (1.2 m in diameter) is placed in the chamber.
+Interesting, that the stone basin was placed there before the chamber was built.